jupyter/docker-stacks/README.md

 docker run --rm -p 10000:8888 -v "${PWD}":/home/jovyan/work jupyter/datascience-notebook:b418b67c225b
 ```

-The use of the `-v` flag in the command mounts the current working directory on the host (`S{PWD}` in the example command) as `/home/jovyan/work` in the container.
+The use of the `-v` flag in the command mounts the current working directory on the host (`{PWD}` in the example command) as `/home/jovyan/work` in the container.
 The server logs appear in the terminal.

-Visiting `http://<hostname>:10000/?token=<token>` in a browser loads JupyterLab,
+Visiting `http://<hostname>:10000/?token=<token>` in a browser loads JupyterLab.
-where:

-- `hostname` is the name of the computer running docker
-- `token` is the secret token printed in the console.

-Due to the usage of the flag `--rm` Docker destroys the container after Jupyter Server exit, but any files written to `~/work` in the container remain intact on the host.
+Due to the usage of [the flag `--rm`](https://docs.docker.com/engine/reference/run/#clean-up---rm) Docker automatically cleans up the container and removes the file
+system when the container exits, but any changes made to the `~/work` directory and its files in the container will remain intact on the host.

 ## Contributing